 All Materials for the Arts recipients must operate in the New York City area and be

-- Nonprofit arts and cultural groups with at least a one year history of significant arts programming
+- Nonprofit arts and cultural groups with at least a two year history of significant arts programming

 - Public schools (NYC Department of Education should contact their Principal, Assistant Principal, or Account Manager to be added directly to their school’s registration status before applying)